mike-costello/knative-build-samples/README.md

         secretName: quay-credentials
 ```

-Finally, change the default destination registry to the internal registry in the build template.
+Finally, change the default destination registry to the external registry in the build template.

 ```
   parameters:
     ...
     - name: DESTINATION_REGISTRY
       description: The registry where resulting image is pushed
-      default: quay.io/davgordo
+      default: quay.io/johnnydev
 ```

 ### Create a PVC for Maven cache